PrairieLearn/PrairieLearn/docs/course-best-practices.md

-[course documentation page](course.md) and the [question runtime environment](questionRuntime/index.md), as working knowledge of the course directory structure and question development is necessary for understanding this documentation.
+[course documentation page](course.md) and the [question runtime environment](questionRuntime/index.md), as working knowledge of the course directory structure and question code execution is necessary for understanding this documentation.
 We will also assume basic familiarity with managing a course in a corresponding GitHub repository instead of only using the web interface.